WantToBeeMe/WantToBeeMe/README.md

 </p>

 **Mold Breaker: Rise of the loaf** is a game created by me and 18 other students.
 It is a stylish 3D platformer about a Platapus made of bread.
 In fact, the entire world is made out of bread.
-However, the world is threatend to be consumed by the mold, and so you have to save if from not molding all the pieces of bread.
+However, the world is threatend to be consumed by the mold.
+You have to save if from the mold.

 Links:
 - [Repository](https://github.com/SillyBusinessInc/Moldbreaker)